 Food: There are plenty of outlets to buy food at Hellfest Festival.
 These range from burgers, noodles, hot dogs, fries and many more options including vegan and vegetarian.

 Beer: Kronenbourg is the most commonly sold beer at Hellfest but they do also have a good selection such as Cider, Guiness, Fruit beers, Belgium beers and Skoll.
+Beers prices vary depending on what you have.
 They also sell plenty of other alcoholic drinks and soft drinks.
-There is also plenty of wine available including the local wine Muscadet.
+Additionally, there is also plenty of wine available including the local wine Muscadet.

-Hellfest operate a plastic drinking cup scheme whereby you purchase a cup initially for €1 and keep the cup with you during the day.
+Hellfest operate a plastic drinking cup scheme whereby you purchase a cup priced at €1 with your first drink, and keep the cup with you during the day.

 Food & Alcohol are not to be taken into the festival site